Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Summary and Discussion

 \textit{Caveats:} The sightlines identified as exhibiting double-peaked Ly$\alpha$ emission are subject to several assumptions adopted in this work.
 In particular, we assume a fixed intrinsic Ly$\alpha$ emission profile for all galaxies, owing to the limited understanding of the detailed Ly$\alpha$ radiative transfer processes within simulated galaxies.
 In addition, the criteria used to identify double-peaked emission is somewhat arbitrary, as no standardized definition currently exists in the literature.
 For instance, one could instead employ topological persistence in the line shape, rather than the integrated flux used in this work.
 Consequently, the inferred number of double-peaked sightlines depends on the specific definition adopted.
 Despite these limitations, our central result—that double-peaked Ly$\alpha$ emission serves as a sensitive probe of the ionizing background intensity $\Gamma$—remains robust, as all assumptions are applied consistently throughout the analysis.

-The volume of CoDaIII is not large enough to sample large HII bubbles spanning tens of cMpc that form from the percolation of smaller bubbles toward the end of reionization (see Fig.~\ref{fig:LSmap}).
+The volume of CoDaIII is not large enough to sample large HII bubbles spanning tens of cMpc that form from the percolation of smaller bubbles toward the end of reionization (see Figure~\ref{fig:LSmap}).
 Since most double-peaked LAEs are found in the central regions of these bubbles, the limited volume likely imposes statistical uncertainties on our results.

-CoDaIII also does not include active galactic nuclei (AGNs), which can substantially reduce the Ly$\alpha$ opacity in their surroundings.
+CoDaIII also does not include AGNs, which can substantially reduce the Ly$\alpha$ opacity in their surroundings.
 The probability $P_{\rm DP}$ is therefore likely to be higher in regions near AGNs.
 However, observed double-peaked LAEs at $z \gtrsim 6.5$ do not show evidence for AGN activity within or around their host galaxies, suggesting that their surrounding environments may be similar to those represented in CoDaIII.
+As mentioned above, recently ceased AGN activity could be another factor that further increases the occurrence of double-peaked LAEs.